paulotolentino/react-pwa/README.md

 ### 2. Set Up Environment Variables

 Create a `.env` file in the root directory of the project.
 Use the `.env.example` file as a reference for the required environment variables.
-Make sure to provide the necessary API endpoint and VAPID key values.
+Make sure to provide the necessary API endpoint.

 ### 3. Register the Service Worker